galaxyproject/pulsar/README.rst

 ===

 This project is a Python server application that allows a `Galaxy
-<http://galaxyproject.org>`_ server to run jobs on remote systems
+<http://galaxyproject.org>`_ server to run jobs on remote systems (including
-(including Windows) without requiring a shared mounted file systems.
-Input files, scripts, and config files are transferred to the remote system, the job is executed, and the results are transferred back to the Galaxy server.
+Windows) without requiring a shared mounted file systems.
+Unlike traditional Galaxy job runners - input files, scripts, and config files may be transferred to the remote system, the job is executed, and the result downloaded back to the Galaxy server.

 Full documentation for the project can be found on `Read The Docs
 <https://lwr.readthedocs.org/>`_.